 Another tool that “doubled the marketing department without adding actual people,” was Hubspot.
 Both programs helped the company change their online presence enormously, without necessarily needing to create anything strictly new.

 Their webpages and content started showing up and solving customer problems faster, once they edited the copy to include relevant words and phrases.

-The key, Malika maintains, was working with what the company already had…then simply asking, “How can we make this better?”
+The key to gaining organizational buy-in, Malika maintains, was working with what the company already had…then simply asking, “How can we make this better?”

 Now Landis+Gyr is building a social media presence and is growing their brand with pay-per-click as well.
 This way they can show their customers by example that their services are “future-proof,” as Malika puts it.

 It’s all to achieve every marketer’s number-one goal: getting on Page 1 in Google Search.

 And it is possible.
 Because – as her Twitter handle says – @Malikadidit.